Rene Espina: Early life

-Rene Espina was born to Rafael Webb Espina and Tarcela Veloso Gandiongco in Cebu City, Cebu on 26 December 1929.
-He earned his law degree from the University of Southern Philippines and was one of the top passers from the bar exams when he became lawyer on 22 January 1955.
+Rene Espina was born to Rafael Webb Espina and Tarcela Veloso Gandiongco in Cebu City, Cebu on December 26, 1929.
+He earned his law degree from the University of Southern Philippines and was one of the top passers from the bar exams when he became lawyer on January 22, 1955.
 The family's old house was located along Gervasio Lavilles Street, Cebu City.
 His marriage to Rufinita de Leon Remollo from Negros Oriental bore three children, including Rene Mari, Jean Franco, and Cebu City councilor Erik Miguel Espina, who was appointed by Rodrigo Duterte to replace dismissed councilor James Anthony Cuenco.

 Career

 Espina was appointed Social Security System chair by then President Diosdado Macapagal from 1962 to 1963.
+During this time, Espina resided in Barrio Guadalupe, Cebu City.

 Governor of Cebu

-He received the endorsement of Macapagal as the official candidate for governor of the Liberal Party on 9 September 1963.
-On 12 November 1963, he defeated incumbent governor Francisco "Kikoy" Remotigue of the Nacionalista Party by over 73,000 votes and was elected Governor of Cebu.
+He received the endorsement of Macapagal as the official candidate for governor of the Liberal Party on September 9, 1963.
+On November 12, 1963, he defeated incumbent governor Francisco "Kikoy" Remotigue of the Nacionalista Party by over 73,000 votes and was elected Governor of Cebu.
 Priscillano Almendras was voted Vice Governor and the members of the Provincial Board were Nazario Pacquiao, Salutario Fernandez and Isidro Escario.
 Espina switched to Nacionalista Party during his campaign for reelection as governor in 1967, and won over Priscillano Almendras of the Liberal Party.